symfony/symfony-docs/reference/configuration/security.rst

 Using the "auto" Password Hasher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It automatically selects the best available hasher.
-Starting from Symfony 5.3,
+It automatically selects the best available hasher, which currently is the
-it uses the Bcrypt hasher.
-If PHP or Symfony adds new password hashers in the
+Bcrypt hasher.
+If PHP or Symfony adds new password hashers in the future, it
-future, it might select a different hasher.
+might select a different hasher.

 Because of this, the length of the hashed passwords may change in the future, so
 make sure to allocate enough space for them to be persisted (``varchar(255)``